Wologman/Python_Notes/Tricky Python Structures.md

 ## List comprehensions
-[Based on this explanation](https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) List comprehensions are just a super convenient way to create one list as a subset of another, with an optional transformation as well.
+[Based on this explanation](https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) List comprehensions create one list as a subset of another, with an optional transformation as well.
 ```
 new_things = []
 for ITEM in old_things: